MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/design-and-ui-intro.md

     ![a weather app with its own visual style](images/weather/uwp-weather-tab-phone-700.png)

+## UWP and the Fluent Design System

+ The Fluent Design System helps you create modern, clean UI that incorporates light, depth, motion, material, and scale.
+Fluent Design is being applied across Windows 10 devices and apps to create beautiful, engaging, and intuitive experiences.

+ How can you incorporate Fluent Design into your app?
+We're continually adding new controls and features that make it easy.
+Here's a list of current Fluent Design features for UWP:

+* [Acrylic](../style/acrylic.md) is a type of brush that creates semi-transparent surfaces.
+* [Parallax](../style/parallax.md) adds three-dimensional perspective, depth, and movement to scrolling content, such as lists.
+* [Reveal](../style/reveal.md) uses light to create a hover effect that illuminates interactive UI elements.
+* [Connected animations](../style/connected-animation.md) provide graceful scene transitions that improve usability by maintaining context and providing continuity.

+We've also updated our [design guidelines](https://developer.microsoft.com/windows/apps/design) (which you're current reading) so they're based on Fluent Design principles.

+## The anatomy of a typical UWP app

 Now that we've described the building blocks of UWP apps, let's take a look at how to put them together to create a UI.

-## The anatomy of a typical UWP app

 A modern user interface is a complex thing, made up of text, shapes, colors, and animations which are ultimately made up out of individual pixels of the screen of the device you're using.
 When you start designing a user interface, the sheer number of choices can be overwhelming.